 I’ve eaten apples (skin on), chocolate cake, salads with cucumbers and tomatoes.
 I eat lentils.
 I eat cabbage.
 I eat chickpeas.
 I eat meat.
 I eat whatever I want.
 Sure some foods do different things on the way out, but so what?
 For me, it’s no different than dealing with a regular colon.
 I’m also learning how my stoma reacts to different food and liquids.

-There will be rough days, but the good outweigh the bad.
+There will be rough days, but the good outweighs the bad.

 Recovery from surgery and getting used to life with a stoma and pouch is not easy.
 I’ve had some days where I just don’t want to leave the house.
 I’ve had a couple of leaks and I even had a pouch blow-out.
 Luckily the blow-out was at home and I know exactly what caused it (too much Lebanese food the night before…).
 But for these few bad moments, I’ve had so many more good and very good days… like being social and enjoying Lebanese food!
 Having an ostomy is really just like dealing with normal life - sometimes bad stuff happens, but not that often.